 In 1804 the Spanish missionaries built the Mission Santa Inez, though Chumash people called the area home long before.
-In 1911, a group of Danes living in the Midwest wanted to move away from the brutal winters.
-After purchasing 9,000 acres from the Old Mission Santa Inez, a Spanish Mission, they established a Danish village in Central California.
+In 1911, a group of Danes from the Midwest wanted to escape the brutal winters.
+After purchasing 9,000 acres from the Old Mission Santa Inez, they established a Danish village in Central California.

 Not a kitschy hub for trinkets and souvenirs, downtown Solvang offers a vibrant community steeped in the Danish culture with royal ties to Denmark.
 During festivals celebrating their Danish roots, girls wearing red pinafores over white blouses dance merrily in their clogs to folk music.

 During my visit, I found some of Copenhagen’s most famous landmarks scattered throughout Solvang.
 Like the 1/3 replica of the famous Rundetaarn, or round tower, originally built in the 17th century for astronomy by Christian IV.
 I also found the Little Mermaid on the main thoroughfare.
 Not the cartoon character, but a replica of Denmark’s national symbol.
 The original sits along the water in Copenhagen.

 Don’t forget the windmills.
 During my trip to Solvang, I found several, along with traditional storks perched on top of thatched roofs.

 Just for the kids, take Solvang trolley tour, a replica of a 1915 Danish streetcar.
 The horse-drawn trolley takes travelers on a tour of the downtown area.

 The Danish Royal Family often makes official royal visits to Solvang, the Danish capital of America.
 For Solvang’s centennial in 2011, HRH The Prince Consort Henrik of Denmark celebrated the historic, cultural and business ties between his country and Solvang.

 Danish Inspired Shopping

 As I walked the tree-lined streets, I peered into the shop windows of the traditional half-timbered buildings.
 Under thatched roofs, I found shops stocked with traditional Danish costumes, authentic Danish Christmas ornaments and Danish-made red clogs.

 Don’t think it’s all windmills and clogs; Solvang keeps an eye to the future.
 I also shopped boutiques featuring modern Scandinavian design, like Copenhagen House, that sells Danish-made products like House of Amber jewelry, modern home goods and LEGOs for the kids.

 Traditional Danish Food in Solvang